 In 2009 I received my BA with Honours from the University of Liverpool, followed by an MA the year after.
 As a junior lecturer I have taught History of Medicine to first year medical students and dentists at the Institute of Family Medicine and Public Health at the University fo Tartu between 2014 and 2018.
-I have been the curator for the medical collection of the University of Tartu Museum focusing on the medical case file collection from the 19th and 20th century.
+I have been a curator for the medical collection of the University of Tartu Museum since 2014, focusing on the medical case file collection from the 19th and 20th century.
 I am also the board member and science secretary for the Estonian Association of the History and Philosophy of Science.
 In 2017 I was the project manager and lead organiser for the 28th Baltic Conference on the History of Science.

-My research intersts include 19th and 20th century history of medicine and medical sciences, with a special interest in the development of surgery.
+My research interests include 19th and 20th century history of medicine and medical sciences, with a special interest in the development of surgery and surgical procedures.